Matiu-dev/ExchangeCurrency/README.md

 Main features:
 - user login
 - user registration
-- upadate data in database by user who have admin role
+- download data from NBP api and upadate a database by user who have admin role
 - calculating exchange rates between currencies by other roles

 # Technologies